BuildForSDG/PaytaxApp/README.md

 ## Acknowledgements

-Team -43 wants to explicitly thank Facebook and Andela for their support and assistance throughout this project.
-Special shoutout to Femi Akinsiku, for his assitance, patience and availability to help us through our difficulties.
+Team -43 wants to explicitly DSC SSA community for their support and assistance throughout this project.
+Special shoutout to Auwal MS, for all the tips and recommendations while building the solution.

 ## LICENSE